Python SDK Integration

 -

-Ensure shutdown is called:
+Ensure shutdown is called before process exit:

-client.shutdown() -
+client.close() -

-Check for circuit breaker opening:
+Check circuit breaker state:

 High memory usage